emarmolsanchez/eMIRNA/README.md

 &nbsp;

-## Positive, Negative and Unlabeled Datasets
+## Positive, Negative and Unlabeled Data sets

 Running the **eMIRNA** Classifier requires two FASTA files with **Positive** and **Negative** sequences.